input-output-hk/engineering/blog/2022-05-17-javascript-template-haskell-ext-interp.md

 | `FinishTH True` | |
 | | `FinishTH' <memory-consumption>` |

 Each message is followed up by a corresponding reply.
+For example, a `LookupName'` response follows a `LookupName` request and a `RunTH` message will eventually generate a `RunTH'` result.
 The first `RunTH` message contains the compiled JavaScript for the Template Haskell Haskell code, along with its dependencies.
 Each subsequent `RunTH` only includes dependencies that have not already been sent.

 The `thrunner` process stays alive during the compilation of at least an entire module, allowing for persistent state (`putQ`/`getQ`).

-## External Interpreter
+## The GHC External Interpreter

 If we build a Haskell program with (cost centre) profiling, the layout of our data structures changes to include bookkeeping of cost centre information.
 This means that we need a special profiling runtime system to run this code.